sallyzy0123/Hello-There/README.md

 # Hello There
 Hello There is a mobile application aiming to help parents' mental health and implemented using React Native and Node.js. <br>
 Please be advised that this repository is designed solely for displaying the demo and therefore includes only the initial code.
-Kindly note that the demo video, recorded in September 2023, may not encompass the latest updates.
+Kindly note that the demo video, recorded in February 2024, may not encompass the latest updates.

 ## Features
 * user registration and login functionality